 Should you decide to enter the nursing profession or further your education beyond your current R.N. license, you will have a wide variety of career options to choose from.
 Perhaps you will enter a fast-paced specialty, such as ER or intensive-care nursing.
 Perhaps the more predictable nature of a doctor’s office appeals to you.
 You might choose to work with paraplegics, cardiac patients or newborns or possibly pursue a graduate degree with the goal of being an educator.

-The deadline to apply to Bloomfield College’s Nursing program and begin* nursing classes in the fall semester, and the deadline to apply is May 1st (pending completion of ALL pre-requisites and the entrance exam) is May 1st.
-Please note that you must complete all seven pre-requisite courses listed below, and have taken the TEAS Exam scoring within the 58.7 percentile, and 2.5 grade point average, to be considered for admission as a Pre-Nursing student.
+Admission to Bloomfield College’s Nursing program occurs only in the fall semester, and the deadline to apply is May 1st (pending completion of ALL pre-requisites* and the entrance exam) .
+Please note that you must complete all seven pre-requisite courses listed below, have taken the TEAS V Exam, and have a minimum 2.5 grade point average, to be considered for admission as a Pre-Nursing student.
 Students who achieve the minimum score range on the TEAS V Exam are ranked from highest to lowest for consideration into the program.
 Students are only permitted to take the exam two times, and the college takes the highest score.

 * Bloomfield College Nursing Pre-Requisites: